mendix/docs/content/refguide/select-all-button.md

 {{% alert type="warning" %}}

 Due to technical limitations, a button with selection type 'Select all' cannot be combined with remove, delete or select buttons.
+Edit button always behaves as if selection type is "Select page" regardless actual settings of a select all button had been used to select objects.

 {{% /alert %}}